Dark Horse (Nickelback album): Promotion and singles

 The first single from the album was "Gotta Be Somebody", which was released online for free digital download on September 29, 2008, for a strict 24-hour period.
 "If Today Was Your Last Day" had been planned as the lead single but was scrapped at the last minute.
 The track "Something in Your Mouth" became available for download from the United States iTunes Store on October 28, and was released to US rock radio airplay as the second single from the album on December 15.
 The song was a hit in 2009 in many countries, such as the United States.
 In Australia, it received little airplay.

 In January 2009, the album's second mainstream single (third overall) was released: "I'd Come for You", with Nigel Dick having made the music video.
 Songs "Something in Your Mouth" and "Burn It to the Ground", written by Kroeger, were released only to the rock radio stations in December 2008 and May 2009 respectively.

-The exclusive Wal-Mart edition of Dark Horse included a link to download an MP3 from Nickelback's performance of "This Afternoon" on Walmart Soundcheck.
+The exclusive Walmart edition of Dark Horse included a link to download an MP3 from Nickelback's performance of "This Afternoon" on Walmart Soundcheck.

 The album won numerous accolades at the 2009 Juno Awards, winning three out of five of its nominated awards including "Rock Album of the Year".

-Dark Horse was certified platinum by the Recording Industry Association of America (RIAA) on December 9, 2008, only three weeks after its North American release.
+Dark Horse was certified Platinum by the Recording Industry Association of America (RIAA) on December 9, 2008, only three weeks after its North American release.
 The album also remained in the top 20 on the Billboard 200 for weeks after its release.
-The album was certified two times platinum in April 2009, and had by April 2010 sold over 3 million copies in the U.S.

-Burn it to the Ground was also nominated for Best Hard Rock Performance at the 52nd Grammy Awards but lost to AC/DC's "War Machine".
+The album was certified 2× Platinum in April 2009, and had by April 2010 sold over three million copies in the US.
+"Burn It to the Ground" was also nominated for Best Hard Rock Performance at the 52nd Grammy Awards but lost to AC/DC's "War Machine".

-On September 13, 2010, the album re-entered the German Albums Chart at No. 30, 21 months after its debut and almost 6 months after its last entry on that chart.
+On September 13, 2010, the album re-entered the German Albums Chart at number 30, 21 months after its debut and almost six months after its last entry on that chart.

 Music and lyrics

-Lyrically, Dark Horse has been characterized as "a slice of perceptive, precise self-examination."
+Lyrically, Dark Horse has been characterized as "a slice of perceptive, precise self-examination".
 Some of the subject matter is considered to be vulgar, and by the assessment of some critics, misogynistic.
 Themes explored include binge drinking, recreational drug use, prostitutes, adult film actresses, and exotic dancers.

-Some of Dark Horses guitar riffs have been described as "knuckle-dragging."
-The album's production has been described as "caught somewhere between the two extremes of AC/DC and Def Leppard."
+Some of Dark Horses guitar riffs have been described as "knuckle-dragging".
+The album's production has been described as "caught somewhere between the two extremes of AC/DC and Def Leppard".
 The album incorporates drum loops on some tracks.

-The album contains elements of honkey-tonk music, namely in the track "This Afternoon."
+The album contains elements of honkey-tonk music, namely in the track "This Afternoon".